orsinium/notes/rpg/bend-intro.md

 RPG games:

 + Kids on bikes
-+ Stories from the loop
++ Tales from the loop
 + Monster of the week

 Books: